MicrosoftDocs/azure-devops-docs/docs/project/navigation/preview-features.md

 <a id="account-manager" />

 To access the Preview features options, open your profile menu.
-The profile menu appears as shown below based on whether the **New Account Manager** feature has been enabled or not.
+The profile menu appears in the following image based on whether the **New Account Manager** feature has been enabled or not.
 The **New Account Manager** preview feature turns on enhanced user interface options for managing account information.
 The menu options move under the **User settings** icon from where they were previously under the **Account manager for your account** icon.

 #### [New Account Manager enabled](#tab/new-account-enabled)